Unbalanced Kantorovich-Rubinstein distance, plan, and barycenter on finite spaces: A statistical perspective: Simulations

 \subsection{Simulation Results for the $\mathbf{(2,C)}$-Barycenter}

-It remains to discuss the results from our simulation studies for the Poisson model for the $(2,C)$-barycenter between sets of measures within one of the eight classes of measures introduced above.
-We again exemplary discuss the classes NE, NEC and PI.
-The remaining plots in the Figures \ref{fig:bary_poiPIG}, \ref{fig:bary_poiNI}, \ref{fig:bary_poiNIG}, \ref{fig:bary_poiSPI} and \ref{fig:bary_poiSPIC} are found in \Cref{sec:addfigpoi}.
-We also restrict our analysis to the values of $C=0.1,1,10$, since for $C=0.01$ the $(p,C)$-KRD is close to the TV distance.
-In particular, for all classes except PIG and NIG, where all measures share the same support grid, the $(2,C)$-barycenter will be close or identical to the zero measure, since the measures in the other classes are almost surely disjoint.
+It remains to discuss the results from our simulation studies for the Poisson model for the $(2,C)$-barycenter between sets of measures within one of the classes of measures introduced above.
+We restrict our analysis to the values of $C=0.1,1,10$, since for $C=0.01$ the $(p,C)$-KRD is close to the TV distance.
+In particular, for all classes except PIG, where all measures share the same support grid, the $(2,C)$-barycenter will be close or identical to the zero measure, since the measures in the other classes are almost surely disjoint.
 Additionally, if the barycenter of the population measures is the zero measure, any empirical barycenter has mass zero as well.
 Thus, there is little merit in simulating the barycenters in these cases.
-For the classes NIG and PIG the barycenters are essentially TV-barycenters for small $C$ which removes any geometrically interesting features from the barycenter.
-Finally, for extremely small values of $C$ the $(p,C)$-barycenter computations tend to become numerically unstable due to either involving values close to machine accuracy and UOT plans for this values of $C$ often being close to the zero measure.
+For the class PIG the barycenters are essentially TV-barycenters for small $C$ which removes any geometrically interesting features from the barycenter.
+Finally, for extremely small values of $C$ the $(p,C)$-barycenter computations tend to become numerically unstable due to either involving values close to machine accuracy and UOT plans for these values of $C$ often being close to the zero measure.
 Hence, empirical simulations of the expected relative Fr\'echet error would also be less reliable in this regime of values for $C$.
-In summary, empirical analysis of the properties of the $(p,C)$-barycenter for values of $C$ which are several orders of magnitude smaller than the diameter of $\Y$ is inadvisable. \\
+In summary, empirical analysis of the properties of the $(p,C)$-barycenter for values of $C$ which are several orders of magnitude smaller than the diameter of $\Y$ is inadvisable.